-Albert Edward Long was a former member of staff and he generously left provision for a number of music scholarships to be awarded each year.
+Albert Edward Long was a former member of staff who generously left provision for a number of music scholarships to be awarded each year.

 Dean Milner-White Scholarship

-One award is available each year for a Minster chorister only.
-Dr Eric Milner-White was Dean of York.
-As Dean of King’s College, Cambridge, he started the now familiar Service of Nine Lessons and Carols which was first held on Christmas Eve 1918.
-He was Chairman of Governors at St Peter’s School.
+One scholarship is available each year for a Minster chorister only.
+Dr Eric Milner-White was Dean of York and Chairman of Governors at St Peter’s School.

-Scholarship awards also cover tuition on up to three instruments and instrumental examination fees.
-Music award holders have their music lessons within the department – having the opportunity to study with one of our specialist instrumental staff.
-It is also expected that award holders study academic music to at least GCSE level and we find that the majority of these pupils also want to take the subject at AS and A2.
-All award holders are monitored closely by the Director of Music and progress is reviewed annually.
+The music scholarships can carry a concession on fees ranging from 10-30%.
+This may be increased for exceptional candidates.
+The scholarship awards also cover tuition on up to three instruments and instrumental examination fees.
+Award holders have their tuition within the department with one of our specialist visiting team.
+It is expected that award holders study academic music to GCSE and the majority continue to A level.
+The progress of award holders is continually reviewed by the Director of Music.